rraharjo/rsql/readme.md

-    the next 4 bytes            : the last node number the next 4 bytes            : the last column id number the next 4 bytes            : the tree_num the first 4 bytes = n       : how many columns there are the next 12 * n             : bytes are the columns information
+    the next 4 bytes            : the last node number the next 4 bytes            : the last column id number the next 4 bytes            : the tree_num the next 1 byte             : determine if the key is unique the first 4 bytes = n       : how many columns there are the next 12 * n             : bytes are the columns information
 3. each tree has the table structure which consists of the columns.
 Columns information is the following: